rbsdev/selecting-share/README.md

 # selecting-share
-A solution to share through social network the selected texts by the user.
+A solution to share through social networks the selected texts by the user.
 Selecting-share use [selecting library](https://github.com/EvandroLG/selecting/).

 ## Instalation
 To install selecting-share, execute: